Hartford Township, Todd County, Minnesota

 Hartford Township is a township in Todd County, Minnesota, United States.
 The population was 677 at the 2000 census.
+By the 2020 census the population had declined to 644 inhabitants.

 Hartford Township was organized in 1867.
+The township shares its name with a city and county in Connecticut and with sixteen townships and villages across the country.
+A village named Hartford was also found in section 33 of neighboring Ward township.
+A post office in the village of Hartford was opened in 1870 but is no longer in operation.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.3 sqmi, of which 35.0 sqmi is land and 0.3 sqmi (0.79%) is water.